bbauska/W3Cx-3of5/README.md

 Most "complex" HTML elements like forms, audio or video players, come with a JavaScript API that allows you to control them programmatically, customize them, etc.

-The <track> element comes with a powerful API that is used to develop many interesting features such as:
+The &lt;track&gt; element comes with a powerful API that is used to develop many interesting features such as:

 -   Dynamically building a navigation menu that shows the different chapters of the video,